 RESERVE or GO OUT EARLY

 It is not worth anyone’s time to pack the cooler, tents and everything needed into the vehicle, then drive an hour or two or whatever it takes, only to arrive at a sold out campground.
 It’s worth reserving a spot ahead of time.
-Some campgrounds are only first come first served so I arrange time off for driving out mid-week.
-If I had to work, I’d drive out Wednesday evening, set up a tent on the campsite I wanted, and pay for the days until I can return.
-It has to be Wednesday.
+Some campgrounds are only first come first served so I always arrange time off for driving out mid-week.
+My week-long camping vacation is Wednesday to Tuesday, and not weekend to weekend.
+If I had to work, I’d drive out Wednesday evening, set up a tent on the campsite I wanted, and pay for the days until I can return (yes this can be frustrating to those who wing it but it’s the only way to get a site for a Friday arrival in a non-reserve campground, unless you do what I do and head out mid-week).
+One simply must head out on Wednesday.
 Thursday is pushing it.
 I’d never head out on a Friday.
 There’s enough campers around that for the past couple of years whenever and wherever I go camping, the place is sold out by Friday morning, if not Thursday.

 SITE HAS PLENTY OF TREES